BlockchainCommons/bc-ur-java/README.md

 | --------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------ | ----------------------------------------------------------- |
 | exception-to-the-rule.c or exception-folder | [https://github.com/community/repo-name/PERMALINK](https://github.com/community/repo-name/PERMALINK) | [https://github.com/community/repo-name/commit/COMMITHASH]() | 2020 Exception Author  | [MIT](https://spdx.org/licenses/MIT)                        |

-### Dependencies

-To build  `$projectname` you'll need to use the following tools:

-- autotools - Gnu Build System from Free Software Foundation ([intro](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html)).

 ### Derived from…

-This  `$projectname` project is either derived from or was inspired by:
+This  `Blockchain Commons UR Java library` project is either derived from or was inspired by:

-- [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com).

-### Used with…

-These are other projects that work with or leverage `$projectname`:

-- [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com).
+- [blockchain-commons/bc-ur/](https://github.com/BlockchainCommons/bc-ur) — Repo that is UR Reference Implementation in C++, from [Blockchain-Commons](https://github.com/BlockchainCommons).

 ## Financial Support

-`$projectname` is a project of [Blockchain Commons](https://www.blockchaincommons.com/).
+`Blockchain Commons UR Java library` is a project of [Blockchain Commons](https://www.blockchaincommons.com/).
 We are proudly a "not-for-profit" social benefit corporation committed to open source & open development.
 Our work is funded entirely by donations and collaborative partnerships with people like you.
 Every contribution will be spent on building open tools, technologies, and techniques that sustain and advance blockchain and internet security infrastructure and promote an open web.

-To financially support further development of `$projectname` and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage as a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons).
+To financially support further development of `Blockchain Commons UR Java library` and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage as a [GitHub Sponsor](https://github.com/sponsors/BlockchainCommons).
 You can also support Blockchain Commons with bitcoins at our [BTCPay Server](https://btcpay.blockchaincommons.com/).

 ## Contributing